cawnj/dotfiles/README.md

 # dotfiles
-Configuration files for zsh and tmux
+Configuration files for bash, git, tmux, vim and zsh